-Before leaving the school, the school administrator will dial 999 for the fire brigade.
-The school administrator is responsible for taking all of the registers out of school, and also the visitors "sign in" book.
-The administrator will unlock and open the main gates for emergency vehicles.
+Before leaving the school, the receptionist will dial 999 for the fire brigade.
+The receptionist is responsible for taking all of the registers out of school and also the visitors' "sign-in" book.
+The receptionist will unlock and open the main gates for emergency vehicles.

-The teacher in charge of the students at the time of the alarm should report to fire Marshall and account for all students.

-Nobody is to go back into school.
-If a student is missing it must be reported.
+The teacher in charge of the students at the time of the alarm should report to Fire Marshall and account for all students.
+Nobody is to go back to school.
+If a student is missing, it must be reported.

-When the building is reported to be safe and the Head teacher authorises, staff and students may return to the building.
+When the building is reported to be safe, and the Headteacher authorises it, staff and students may return to it.

-Staff should ensure that their students walk in and out of school sensibly, and line up quietly.

-If their normal exit is blocked for any reason, then staff and students should use the nearest available exit
+Staff should ensure students walk in and out of school sensibly and line up quietly.
+If their normal exit is blocked, staff and students should use the nearest exit.